Sage-Bionetworks/synapsePythonClient/docs/tutorials/python/file.md

 ## Prerequisites
 * Make sure that you have completed the [Folder](./folder.md) tutorial.
 * The tutorial assumes you have a number of files ready to upload.
 If you do not, create test or dummy files.
 You may also use [these dummy files used during the creation of these tutorials](https://github.com/Sage-Bionetworks/synapsePythonClient/tree/develop/docs/tutorials/sample_files/my_ad_project).
+These are text files with example file extensions that a researcher may be using.

 ## 1. Upload several files to Synapse